 The Elaine P. Snowden Astronomy School is a five-day event for Year 13 students interested in studying Astronomy or Physics at university.

 In 2019, the programme ran from 13-17 April, with a mix of seminars and practical work.
-The students travelled to UC's Mt John Observatory at Tekapo where we will explore our cosmic neighbourhood with modern astronomical instruments.
-Back on campus at the University of Canterbury we will talk about the universe past, present and future, the life cycles of stars, planet exploration, extraterrestrial life and more.
+The students travelled to UC's Mt John Observatory at Tekapo where we explored our cosmic neighbourhood with modern astronomical instruments.
+Back on campus at the University of Canterbury we talked about the universe past, present and future, the life cycles of stars, planet exploration, extraterrestrial life and more.
 A highlight of the camp was meeting fellow students with the same astronomical interests and making new friends.